 The Police Officer made a spelling error on the ticket!
 Is that enough to have it thrown out?

 Not usually.
 The courts have a fairly broad power to amend mistakes such as this.
 In order to have your ticket thrown out, the mistake on the ticket must be something that falls into the category of a “fatal error”.
 This is generally relating to the references to the actual law you allegedly broke.
 Tickets being thrown out due to errors like these seems to be less common than it used to be, and this is partly because there have been recent decisions that allow for an even broader range of errors to simply be corrected at the court.
 If nothing else, sometimes these errors can be used to suggest that the officer was either careless or not paying attention.
 Who knows what other mistakes they may have made, right?
 Speak with a Ticket Shield representative to discuss whether or not your ticket has any errors sufficient enough to possibly have it withdrawn.

 If the Police Officer does not show up, my ticket is automatically withdrawn, right?

 Not necessary.
 This decision is ultimately up to the Justice of the Peace or Judge.
 Depending on the reason why the police officer was unable to attend, the prosecutor may ask to have the trial adjourned to another date.
 An experienced court representative can sometimes use this to our advantage and argue to have the charge withdrawn.

-Beyond that, the courts now schedule the trial dates around the schedule of the police officer involved.
+Beyond that, the courts now schedule the trial dates based on the schedule of the police officer involved.
 They are paid to attend court, and they generally do.
 On occasion, if you are really lucky, something unexpected can come up and cause them to miss a court date.
 Years ago it was much more common for tickets to be withdrawn due to the police officer not attending court.
 In fact, it happened so often that it was common practice for people to schedule a trial date just for this reason.
 Unfortunately, this little loophole has mostly been fixed.

-If I pay the fine, can the charge still impact my insurance premiums?
+If I pay the fine early, will the charge still affect my insurance rates?

-The Police Officer MUST show me the reading on their radar/laser equipment, right?
+Does the Police Officer have to show me the reading on their radar/laser equipment?